John2143/node-rally-tools/Readme.md

 `make` takes a list of identifiers and constructs a supply chain.
 Identifiers are passed in by the `this.files` array.
-From the command line this can be given by supplying -f arguments or reading from stdin.
+From the command line this can be given by suppling -f arguments or reading from stdin.

 Lets say you edited these 3 objects in DEV.